Policy Section 2

 Closely held stock which is donated to the Foundation will be recorded at the appraised value of the company's stock and in accordance with all regulations of the Internal Revenue Service.

-Because it is frequently more advantageous for donors to make a gift of real estate rather than a gift of cash, the Foundation welcomes such gifts.
+Because it is frequently more advantageous for donors to make a gift of real estate rather than a gift of cash, the Murray State University Foundation, Inc. (Foundation) welcomes such gifts.
 These gifts of property include both improved and unimproved property, residences, condominiums, apartment buildings, rental property, commercial property, farms, ranches, and other real estate.
 Gifts may be made outright, through wills, establishment of trusts, retained life estates, etc.

 All gifts of real property are subject to the following policy:

-- The Murray State University Foundation Board of Trustees must approve all gifts of
+- The Foundation Board of Trustees must approve all gifts of real property.

-- The MSU Foundation must receive a current qualified appraisal of the fair market value of the property which includes a description of the property.
-The interest in the property that the Foundation or University would receive if the proposed gift is accepted by the Board of Trustees should be stated.
+- The Foundation must receive a current qualified appraisal of the fair market value of the property which includes a description of the property.
+The interest in the property that the Foundation or Murray State University (University) would receive if the proposed gift is accepted by the Board of Trustees should be stated.

-- A Phase I environmental audit must be performed on all gifts of real property.
+- A Phase I environmental audit must be performed on all gifts of real property unless a waiver is granted by the Foundation President or sellers warrant that no environmental issues exist.
 This cost is normally paid by the donor.
 In addition, the Foundation may require that the donor execute an environmental indemnity agreement.

 - All mortgages, deeds of trust, restrictions, limitations, reservations, easements, liens and other encumbrances must be disclosed.
 Normally, all of these should be discharged by the donor before the Foundation accepts the gift of real property.